tests-always-included/wick/lib/README.md

 This is intended to be used along with `wickStrictMode`.
 It helps counter the newer Bash behavior where the error exit flag is suppressed in specific contexts.
 See the [error context] documentation for further info.

+Execution of a command happens in a subshell.
+If you are running a function with `wickStrictRun`, please keep in mind that it can not export values to the parent context for use by the caller.

 [error context]: ../doc/contexts-that-disable-exit-on-error.md

 Example: